vtorosyan/notes-templates/personal-okrs-guideline.md

 3. Job expectations and company goals
 3.1.
 Career progression frameworks can help to identify areas that can help to improve on)

+## Thought-provoking questions

+- What is something I feel guilty about?
+Is there anything I can do to feel less guilty?
+- What am I anxious or apprehensive about?
+- Where do I want to be this time next year?
+What is holding me back?
+- Am I spending my time wisely?
+How can I spend my time better?
+- What can I do to step out of my comfort zone?
+- What are the things that make me the most stressed or anxious?
+Is there anything I can do to alleviate that stress?
+- What are the things that make me feel the most relaxed and happy?
+How can I do more of that!?
+- What can I do to feel more confident, self-assured, and happier?

 ## Template

 **Title**: Explain objective here